 Jesus promises that we will accomplish more than we could ever imagine if we surrender to Him.
 I hope you will join me and cooperate with Him to do a new thing in your life!T

 Join The Conversation

 What new thing will you allow Jesus to do in you this year?
 Do you have a practical way to implement this new thing?Do you have a plan to grow in Jesus' love and walk out His purpose for you?
-Victoria does.
+Valerie does.
 Read more at Surrender to Jesus to do a New Thing.
 Click To Tweet

 Books for Related Reading